 - Magic: The Gathering: In addition to the monger cards, and the new legend rule (wherein playing a second copy is bribing the character to leave), this is the default behavior of black, which uses everything as a resource.

-- During Grant Morrison's run on JLA, Lex Luthor recruited mercenary Flash villain Mirror Master as part of his Injustice League.
+- During Grant Morrison's run on JLA, Lex Luthor recruited mercenary The Flash villain Mirror Master as part of his Injustice League.
 Mirror Master ultimately quit the team; his loyalties were always to the highest bidder, and Luthor was ultimately outbid... by Bruce Wayne.

-- James Bond: Most of the films feature Bond using both financial and "non-financial" bribery to further his cause, meaning that the cumulative amount of bribes he has performed over the years is staggering.
+- Most of the James Bond films feature him using both financial and "non-financial" bribery to further his cause, meaning that the cumulative amount of bribes he has performed over the years is staggering.

-- Les Invasions Barbares: The frequency and relative ease with which the protagonist bribes the people around him to make his father's last weeks the best he can is both funny and rather depressing.
+- The frequency and relative ease with which the protagonist in Les Invasions Barbares bribes the people around him to make his father's last weeks the best he can is both funny and rather depressing.

 - The corporate executive in Small Soldiers solves all problems by throwing money at them.
 At the end of the film, he passes out cheques to everybody involved to get them to keep quiet about what happened.
 One of them protests that you can't just buy people's silence like that, then reads the amount of the cheque and decides that actually you can.

-- Lord of War: Yuri Orlov apparently never meets a single border guard unwilling to look away for a moment for a stack of green.
+- Yuri Orlov in Lord of War says at one point that he has never met a single border guard unwilling to look away for a moment in return for an envelope full of US dollars.

 - He does note however, that some people - like the Interpol agent who takes a personal interest in him - can't be bought with money.